 - placed in your arms to allow skin-to-skin contact.
 This encourages your baby to lick, nuzzle, smell you and, if you are wishing to do so, prepare to breastfeed.
 If you are wishing to breastfeed, and it is possible at the time, your midwife will assist you to breastfeed within the first hour following birth.
 This assists the uterus to contract, promoting the third stage of labour and reducing the risk of bleeding.
-After skin-to-skin time, baby should be dressed and wrapped. - weighed and identified with ankle bands and a back tag that corresponds with your identification band.
+After skin-to-skin time, baby should be dressed and wrapped. - weighed and identified with ankle bands that corresponds with your identification band.
 Each time you and baby are separated, you will be required to sign an identification check form on baby's return. - the midwife will be monitoring your baby's wellbeing at regular 15 minute intervals during the first 2 hours.
-A stats probe (to check oxygen levels) is generally applied to their right wrist.
+A heartrate and oxygen saturations monitor is generally applied to their right wrist.